-Because properties in the API were predicted to meet or exceed the NAAC under the Revised Build Alternative, noise abatement measures were considered and evaluated for feasibility and reasonableness per FHWA and ODOT guidelines.
+Because properties in the API were predicted to meet or exceed the NAAC under the Revised Build Alternative, noise abatement measures were considered and evaluated for feasibility and reasonableness per FHWA and ODOT quidelines.
 Seven noise wall alignments were evaluated to mitigate predicted noise impacts.
-Only Noise Wall 2 was judged to be acoustically feasible by meeting the design goal of at least a 7 dBA reduction at one receiver, as well as achieving a better than 50 percent rate of benefits (i.e., at least a 5 dBA noise reduction) at impacted receivers.
+One of the noise walls was judged to be acoustically feasible by meeting the design goal of at least a 7 dBA reduction at one receiver, as well as achieving a better than 50 percent rate of benefits (i.e., at least a 5 dBA noise reduction) at impacted receivers.
 The wall was found to be reasonable based on the ODOT cost-effectiveness requirements and has therefore been recommended for further consideration.
-For detailed information on the evaluation of noise walls for the Revised Build Alternative, see the Revised Noise Study Supplemental Technical Report (Appendix A).
+Noise Wall 5 was not evaluated for noise mitigation, as there were no impacted receptors at this location under the Revised Build Alternative.
+The remaining five walls were not able to achieve the required noise reductions at adjacent properties because of challenges with complex traffic noise sources or because elevation issues precluded the breaking of the line-of-sight between noise sources and receivers.
+Additionally, ODOT cost-effectiveness requirements for reasonableness determination are not met for the remaining walls.
+As a result, those walls were not recommended for further consideration.
+For detailed information on the evaluation of noise walls for the Revised Build Alternative, see the Noise Supplemental Technical Report (Appendix A).